Meanwhile in Ireland

 Knowing that Orsos couldn’t swim, she drove her car with Orsos in it into the sea at the South Quay in Arklow, claiming he attacked her.

 While she escaped the car and swam to safety, Orsos drowned.
-She currently resides at The Dóchas Centre, which is located within Mountjoy Prison in Dublin.
+She currently resides at The Dóchas Centre, which is located within Mountjoy Prison in Dublin, which is one of the toughest prisons in Ireland.

 8. Graham Dwyer – an unremorseful killer